Best of the Letters From 2020

 September 13, 2020

 HWA taught so many lies about the Millennium and New Heavens and New Earth.
 He wanted us to focus on being “big shots” and lording it over others.
 Then after the Millennium, he said we would “fly throughout the universe” and make the planets over into something new.
 I even heard it taught–and I don’t know if it was Gerald Waterhouse or which minister–that we would “die for others” on our very own planet.
-This is blasphemous!
-I never could wrap my head around that.
-Yes, there has got to be something better and I’ll trust God to bring it to pass. –Former WCG member
+This is blasphemous.
+There has got to be something better and I’ll trust God to bring it to pass. –Former WCG member

 Comment: Here’s another verse that shows it will be better than we could ever think or imagine: “But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.”
 (I Corinthians 2:9)